HaoHou-98/SCGAN/README.md

 ## Dataset Preparation

-The prepared test set and trainning set can be directly downloaded [here](https://drive.google.com/file/d/1BeIhDoeLyvIkJQuzFtIvNIBD0VTzgDjd/view?usp=sharing).
+The prepared test set and trainning set can be directly downloaded [here](https://drive.google.com/file/d/12FURoPwr6G1j3DOOsgIYQSnXxg8mR0qU/view?usp=sharing).
 After unzipping, put the `imgs_test`, `imgs_train` and `imgs_reference` folders in the root directory.

+## Pre-trained Model Preparation

+The pre-trained model can be directly downloaded [here](https://drive.google.com/file/d/1BeIhDoeLyvIkJQuzFtIvNIBD0VTzgDjd/view?usp=sharing).
+After unzipping, put the `pretrained_model` folder in the root directory.

 ## Super-resolving Images Using Pretrained Models

-Once the dataset is prepared, the results be got using pretrained models.
+Once the dataset and the pre-trained model are prepared, the results be got using pretrained models.

 1. Inference.